LyalinDotCom/LyalinDotCom/README.md

 Zero game dev experience → playable prototypes in days.
 Pretty impressive what AI pair programming can do.

-I also use AI to prototype product concepts:
+I also use AI to prototype product concepts (these won't ship directly, but help explore ideas alongside traditional docs/UX):
-- [**AI-Centric Firebase Hosting Onboarding**](https://hostingdoc-preview.web.app/) - Experimental UI showing how AI could transform developer onboarding.
+- [**Reimagined Firebase Hosting Docs**](https://hostingdoc-preview.web.app/) - Built an experimental docs site with a completely different onboarding approach.
 Features Gemini CLI integration for AI-assisted deployment.
-Not official - just me exploring what's possible.
+Shows how documentation could evolve.
 - [**Voice-Powered Firebase Studio Feedback**](https://screen.studio/share/YmBw2pjG) (video) - Built a Chrome extension + Node.js server to prototype voice feedback for code changes.
-Instead of just writing a PRD, I made it real.
 The AI summarizes changes instead of reading walls of text - way more tangible than any spec document.

+This is the approach I advocate for in my team - build prototypes early to explore concepts, not just write about them.

 ## 🛠️ Open Source Projects